TERREMEMBER/znbase/docs/content/v2.0/reference/configuration/yugabyted.md

 ##### --config *config-file*

-The path to the YugabyteDB configuration file.
+The path to the ZNbaseDB configuration file.

 ##### --data_dir *data-directory*

-The directory where YugabyteDB will store data.
+The directory where ZNbaseDB will store data.

 -----

 ## status

-Use the `yugabyted status` command to check the status.
+Use the `ZNbased status` command to check the status.

 ## Syntax

 ```
-yugabyted status [ -h | --help ] [ --config <config-file> ] [ --data_dir <data-directory> ]
+ZNbased status [ -h | --help ] [ --config <config-file> ] [ --data_dir <data-directory> ]
 ```

 ## Options